-A history of previous cardiac disease, use of cocaine, previous myocardial infarction (MI), or previous cardiac surgery should be obtained.
+A history of previous cardiac disease, use of cocaine, previous MI, or previous cardiac surgery should be obtained.
 A patient thought to have myocardial ischemia should be assessed for cardiac risk factors.
-The evaluation should reveal a history of hyperlipidemia, left ventricular hypertrophy, hypertension, or cigarette smoking or a family history of premature coronary artery disease.
-The presence of 2 or more risk factors increases the likelihood of acute MI.
+The evaluation should reveal a history of hyperlipidemia, left ventricular (LV) hypertrophy, hypertension, or cigarette smoking or a family history of premature coronary artery disease (CAD).
+The presence of two or more risk factors increases the likelihood of acute MI.

 Other associated symptoms are diaphoresis, exertional dyspnea, or dyspnea at rest.
 Presyncope or syncope, palpitations, generalized anxiety, and depression are other features indicative of poor cardiac function.

 Cardiogenic shock is diagnosed after documentation of myocardial dysfunction and exclusion of alternative causes of hypotension, such as hypovolemia, hemorrhage, sepsis, pulmonary embolism, pericardial tamponade, aortic dissection, or preexisting valvular disease.

 Shock is present if evidence of multisystem organ hypoperfusion in the presence of hypotension is detected upon physical examination (systolic blood pressure <90 mm Hg, cardiac index <2.2 L/min/m2, and the presence of normal or elevated pulmonary capillary occlusion pressure [>15 mm Hg], or right ventricular [RV] end-diastolic pressure [RVEDP; >10 mm Hg]).